Masters in Public Health in India After BDS

 - Advanced Environmental and Occupational Health

-“Best” specialization for masters in public health after BDS completely depends completely on your career goals and preferences.
+“Best” specialisation for a master’s in public health after BDS completely depends on your career goals and preferences.
 But some popular options include:

 - Epidemiology

-- A scientific study determines a disease’s presence or absence in a population.
+- A scientific study determines the presence or absence of a disease in a population.

-- An epidemiological study helps understand the pattern of the disease, how many people have the disorder, and how it affects the population.
-(12)
+- An epidemiological study helps to understand the pattern of the disease, the number of people affected, and its impact on the population.

 - Environmental Health

-- The branch of public health deals with drafting strategies regarding how to protect the population from health and safety threats caused by the environment.
+- The branch of public health deals with developing strategies to protect the population from health and safety threats posed by environmental factors.

-- People specializing in environmental health cover public health concepts dealing with water and air pollution, food sanitation, vector control, toxicology, solid and hazardous waste management, and risk assessment.
+- People specialising in environmental health cover public health concepts dealing with water and air pollution, food and sanitation, vector control, toxicology, solid and hazardous waste management, and risk assessment.

 - Health Policy and Management

-- This helps students design & manage public health programs at all levels, access policy effects on the population, and advocate for health-promoting policies.
+- This helps students design & manage public health programs at all levels, assess the effects of policies on the population, and advocate for health-promoting policies.

-- Also focuses on urban settings, collaborating across various sectors, and exploring financial aspects of health policies.
+- It also focuses on urban settings, collaborates across various sectors, and explores the financial aspects of health policies.

 - Community Health and Health Promotion

-- Similar to public health, the only difference is community health and health promotion study the community to evaluate health patterns in a specific group.
-(13)
+- Similar to public health, the only difference is that community health and health promotion study the community to evaluate health patterns in a specific group.

 - Global Health

-- Specialization that addresses health issues across the border.
-Focuses on the social, economic, and political determinants of health.
+- Specialisation that addresses health issues across the border.
+Focuses on the social, economic, and political factors that influence health.

 - Hands-on experience with local or international agencies focusing on global health activities.